International Master's Programme in Environmental Social Science

 Before you apply for a Master's programme you need to make sure you have the required academic qualifications and language skills.
 In addition to the general entry requirements, the programme and the master's level courses have specific entry requirements.

-The Master´s programmes in English are only open for admission in the international admission´s round, deadline January 15th.
+The Master's programmes in English are only open for admission in the international admission's round.

 Admission Requirements – General and Specific Eligibility